charbitz/diploma-thesis/README.md

 - random area cropping with a way that contains though the ground truth bounding box, final fixed image dimensions: (1056, 672)
 - random horrizontal flipping with a probability of 50%

+#### Tuning performance criteria:
+* True Positive Rate (Sensitivity) at 2 False Positives (at mean) per image (TPR2).
+* Performance of the model (TPR2) in test set should closely align with that in validation set.
+* As little flunctuations in TPR per epoch as possible.

 ### Apply a YOLOv5 network on DBT and INBreast data.

 The YOLOv5 network is implemented by [ultralytics](https://www.ultralytics.com/).
 The documentation of YOLOv5 and the under development code can be found [here](https://github.com/ultralytics/yolov5).